ManOnTheMove/MIE-1517-Project/README.md

 - **Faster R-CNN:** Evaluated as a comparative model for object detection tasks.
 - **PyTorch:** Deep learning framework used for model training and evaluation.
 - **OpenCV:** Utilized for video processing and visualization.
-- **Roboflow:** Source of the comprehensive Construction Site Safety Image Dataset.
+- **Roboflow:** Source of the Construction Site Safety Image Dataset.

 ## Getting Started

-To learn more about the project setup, installation, and usage, please refer to the [Documentation](./docs).
+To learn more about the project setup and usage, please refer to the [Documentation](https://github.com/ManOnTheMove/MIE-1517-Project/blob/main/Final_Report.html).

-## Contributions

-Contributions are welcome!
-Please see the [Contributing](./CONTRIBUTING.md) guidelines for more details.

-## License

-This project is licensed under the [MIT License](./LICENSE).